isomerpages/moe-northviewpri/_curriculum/CCE/Sexuality Education.md

 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Sexual%20Education/Growing%20Years%20Opt%20Out%20Form.pdf) The completed opt-out form is to be submitted by 28/02/2022.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Sexual%20Education/Growing%20Years%20Opt%20Out%20Form.pdf) The completed opt-out form is to be submitted by 28/02/2023.

-10. Parents can contact the school at 67593235 or send an email to nvps@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.
+10. Parents can contact Mdm Krishnaveni at _**krishnaveni\_narayanasamy@moe.edu.sg**_ for discussion or to seek clarification about the school’s Sexuality Education programme.

-11. Parents, who wish to attend the school sexuality education lessons, should contact the school to make the necessary arrangements